1. Show pending tasks and the active-compaction table.

 nodetool setstreamthroughput 100

-# 2. Run scoped repair with compaction-friendly flags (-seq == --sequential)
+# Run a scoped repair with compaction-friendly flags (-seq == --sequential).

 nodetool repair --full --in-local-dc -seq --trace --ignore-unreplicated-keyspaces

-# 1. Verify backlog normalization (pending count + remaining bytes from the table rows)
+# 1. Verify backlog normalization (pending count + remaining bytes from the table rows).

 nodetool compactionstats --human-readable